Insydebv/front-end-toolkit/README.md

 }
 ```
 ##### Steal-tools - [the builder](https://stealjs.com/docs/steal-tools.html)
-Steal-tools is configured by setting the Stealtools property in `gulpconfig.json`.
+Steal-tools is configured by setting the Stealtools property in `.webdevtoolkitrc`.
 ```json
 {
   "stealTools": {